LinkedEarth/Pyleoclim_util/README.md

 ### <a name ="license"> License </a>

 The project is licensed under the GNU Public License.
 Please refer to the file call license.
+If you use the code in publications, please credit the work using [this citation](https://zenodo.org/record/1212692#.WsaZ7maZNE4).

 ### <a name = "disclaimer"> Disclaimer </a>